-The irony is not lost on me, then.
-Following these ideals and my own personal rules, you bet your @ss that I’d be enjoying some serious apple had it been me in that Garden 😉
+The irony is not lost on me, of course, that this is no different than the first Adam.
+Cause following these ideals and my own personal rules, you bet your ass that I’d be enjoying some serious apple had it been me in that Garden 😉

 Luckily for us, though, the many stupid things we’re told to obey every day haven’t been spoken by God, nor likely to doom the human race (which would suck).